Jalón (river): Geography

 The Jalón rises in one of the springs at the foot of the Sierra Ministra, a hill in Esteras de Medinaceli, Medinaceli (Soria), and then runs through Arcos de Jalón, to Monreal de Ariza, province of Zaragoza, Aragón.

 The tributary river Nágima joins at Monreal de Ariza and the Henar at Cetina before the river enters a limestone gorge at Alhama de Aragón.
 The Jalón then meanders through the Paleozoic zones of the Cordillera Ibérica near Bubierca, being joined by the Piedra and the Manubles at Ateca.
 At Calatayud, the river expands into a broad valley and is joined by the Jiloca, Perejiles and Ribota.
 The next section meanders through the Sierra de Algairén and the Sierra de la Virgen.

 Once out of the mountains the river enters the Ebro valley and is joined by the rivers Aranda, Grío and Alpartir before joining the Ebro at Torres de Berrellén, a suburb of the city of Zaragoza.

 Ecology

 Much of the course of the Jalón has been declared a Special Zone for Bird Protection.
 Birdlife includes falcons, eagles, and vultures.
 Other species include owls, wrens, and herons.
 Poplar, willow and ash.
 Carp, trout and eels were economically important in the past and are returning as pollution is being combated.
 The Plan Hidrológico del río Jalón, a river management plan, was adopted by the Spanish Ministry of the Environment and the governments of Aragon, Castile and León and Castile-La Mancha in 2007.

 Etymology

 According to E. Bascuas, "Jalón" is a form belonging to the old European hydronymy, and derived from the Indoeuropean root *sal- 'flowing water, stream'.

+Jalón means "Window" in Hebrew and pronounced exactly the same.
+Furthermore, Medinaceli, where the Jalón river originates, is also translatable to Hebrew as "My country" or "My refuge".